-- they must be debt instruments having: (a) a predefined principal amount; and (b) a coupon that cannot result in a negative cash flow.
+- They must be debt instruments having: (a) a fixed, unconditional principal amount; and (b) a coupon that cannot result in a negative cash flow.
 In addition, the coupon should be one of the following: (i) a zero coupon; (ii) a fixed rate coupon; or (iii) a floating rate coupon linked to an interest rate reference.
 The coupon may be linked to a change in the rating of the issuer itself.
-Furthermore, inflation-indexed bonds are eligible.
-These features must be maintained until the redemption of the obligation (36), - they must meet high credit standards.
-In the assessment of the credit standard of debt instruments, the ECB takes into account, inter alia, available ratings by market agencies, guarantees (37) provided by financially sound guarantors, (38) as well as certain institutional criteria which would ensure particularly high protection of the instrument holders (39),
+Furthermore, inflation-indexed bonds are also eligible.
+These features must be maintained until the redemption of the obligation (39).